SIERRA Invoker Script Development Guide

 Result Format

-For the Invoker script results to be recognized and incorporated into SIERRA's investigative graph, your script should return a JSON object in the following format:
+For the Invoker script results to be recognized and incorporated into SIERRA's investigative graph, your script should return a JSON object in one of the following formats:

 The type field should be Tree.
 The results field is an array that can contain strings (for leaf entities) and nested objects (for parent entities with children).